Where to Apply for a Passport

 Proof of U.S. Citizenship

 A certified copy of a birth certificate issued by the county or state serves as evidence of citizenship.
 It must have the seal of the issuing office and the filing or registration date, which must be within one year of birth.
+As of April 1, 2011, the U.S. Department of State requires the FULL names of the applicant's parent(s) to be listed on ALL certified birth certificates as primary proof of citizenship.
 If you are 18 or older and have an expired passport, you are required to submit the passport rather than a birth certificate.

 When submitting an expired passport or a Certificate of Naturalization / citizenship for an applicant under the age of 18, you must include a certified copy of the child's birth certificate, which includes the names of the parents.
 Please see the application for additional information for obtaining a passport for a child under the age of 18.